invinst/invisible-flow/architecture/adr-004-router-for-react.md

 ## Decision

-Adding a router so that we can display multiple pages/paths to the user as needed.
+Adding a router so that we can display multiple pages/paths to the user as needed and easily test page transitions.

 ## Consequences

-Having multiple pages with differing needs, for example, inputting foia request data, or showing status of COPA scraping job
+- Having multiple pages with differing needs, for example, inputting foia request data, or showing status of COPA scraping job.